The right commercial roofing specialists for your business!

 - For a sloped roof, should you choose shingles or a metal roof?

-- For a flat roof, should you choose a multi-layered roof (also known as tar and gravel roof), modified bitumen, a membrane such as elastomer, TPO or EPDM?
+- For a flat roof, should you choose a multi-layered roof (also known as tar and gravel roof), modified bitumen, an elastomeric membrane, or TPO or EPDM?

 - In your situation, is the best guarantee 15, 25, 30 years or more?